Civil and Environmental Engineering (CEE)

 The Department of Civil and Environmental Engineering offers the master of engineering degree in civil engineering, the master of science degree in civil engineering, and a Ph.D. degree in civil engineering with the following areas of specialization: structural, materials, geotechnical, water resources, and environmental engineering.
 Interested applicants are encouraged to visit the department website for information on current research in the department and to contact faculty members in their area of interest directly.
 The department website has information on program requirements and frequently asked questions.
 Applicants with questions not answered by the department or graduate school website should write to the graduate program coordinator for specific information.

 An applicant must have completed a baccalaureate science degree in engineering, mathematics, or science at an accredited college or university.
 If coursework or laboratory experience is deficient, an admitted student will be required to fulfill, without graduate credit, all undergraduate prerequisites for graduate courses.
 In some cases, the student's adviser may require additional undergraduate courses in order to achieve a well-integrated program of study.
-Applicants must submit current scores (within five years) from the general test of the GRE, unless waived by the graduate coordinator (for current UNH undergraduate civil engineering [CEE] or environmental engineering: municipal processes [ENE:MP] majors only).
+Applicants must submit current scores (within five years) from the general test of the GRE, unless waived by the graduate coordinator (for current UNH CEE undergraduates CIVE - civil engineering or ENVE - environmental engineering).

 Civil and Environmental Engineering (CEE)